 One last tip if you take smoothies out the door.
 There's absolutely nothing special about these cups, but that's why I love them for taking smoothies to go.

 Unlike other pricier smoothie cups marketed for taking smoothies to go, these cups don't have any areas that water might get trapped, or tricky bits that can't be washed.

 I would have never found them if I didn't have a toddler, but now that I know, we use them all the time with these silicone straws for our breakfast smoothies.

 - 1 small banana (see notes)

 - 2 tablespoons ground chia seeds

-- 2 tablespoons quick cook oats (use gluten-free if needed)
+- 2 tablespoons instant oats (use gluten-free if needed)